-In one of the biggest moments of their careers, Scott & Brad are asked to address the province at the Sask.
+In a career-defining moment, the Storm team is asked to address the province at the Sask.
 Youth Summit.
-Their topic, "Making it Happen", impressed delegates and dignitaries and sparked a breakout for Storm
+The topic, "Making it Happen", impressed delegates and dignitaries and sparked a breakout for Storm

 Storm practices what they preach.
-Brad & Scott followed up their speech with the launch of "Communicating Community" to reward kids for doing good, and "Storming the Island", a free festival on Willow Island.
+With the launch of "Communicating Community", rewarding kids for doing good, and "Storming the Island", a free festival on Willow Island.

 Above: Scott presents the winners of Communicating Community at Storming the Island

 With the dragon boat being an instant hit, the citizens of Regina asked to use it for special events.
-Brad & Scott conceived theme-based tours, and Eco-PARTY!
+Storm conceives theme-based tours, and Eco-PARTY!
 Adventures was born.

-As proven public speakers, Brad & Scott become fixtures in the community.
+As proven community leaders, Storm become a fixture in the community.

-Above: Brad & Scott warm up the crowd of Easter Seals Camp Day Relay
+Above: A crowd warm up at Easter Seals Camp Day Relay

 If you own a boat, you race it.
 And you look GOOD doing it.
 Enter the Storm Troopers.